Frequently Asked Questions By Prospective Students

 When should I apply?

 All departments of the School of Graduate Studies have internal deadlines.
-Consult the departmental information (PDF*, 17 KB) for the specific deadline.
+Consult the departmental information table below:

 International applicants are advised that they should allow at least six months for the completed application to be considered.
 International students will need time to assemble the required transcripts, letters of recommendation and, where applicable, scores from standardized examinations (TOEFL, GMAT, GRE, etc.).